gnn4dr/DRKG/Readme.md

 ```

 ### DRKG dataset
-The whole dataset contains three part:
+The whole dataset contains four part:
  - drkg.tsv, a tsv file containg the original drkg in the format of (h, r, t) triplets.
  - embed, a folder containing the pretrained Knowledge Graph Embedding using the entire drkg.tsv as the training set.
- - entity2src.tsv, a directory mapping entities in drkg to their original sources.
+ - entity2src.tsv, a file mapping entities in drkg to their original sources.
+ - relation_glossary.tsv, a file containing rge glossary of the relations in DRKG, and other associated information with sources (if available).

 ### Pretrained DRKG embedding
 The DRKG mebedding is trained using TransE\_l2 model with dimention size of 400, there are four files: